Sehaj-kahlon/react_login_signup_template/README.md

 # React + Flask template

-In this template flask is coonected as a backend service for a react app
+In this template flask is connected as a backend service for a react app

-## How to use the teamplate
+## How to use the template

 1. clone the project